LISAChallengeOfficial/sample-model-templates/README.md

 </h3>

 You can either build off of this repository template or use it as reference to build your model from scratch.
-Sample model templates for both R and Python are provided.
+Sample model templates for Python are provided.

 ### Requirements

-- Python or R
+- Python
 - [Docker](https://docs.docker.com/get-docker/)
 - [Synapse account](https://www.synapse.org/#)
 - Synapse project for the challenge